Idorobots/mini-laser/README.md

 - a bunch of M3, M4, M5 and M6 bolts,
 - a few M5 nuts, self-locking type preferrably,
 - a shovel of M4 T-nuts (you can print those and use regural M4 nuts instead),
-- 3 16T/20T pulleys,
+- 3 16T/20T timing pulleys,
+- 12 nylon drive pulleys,
 - a matching drive belt (length depends on your frame pieces),
 - cable ties, lots of them,
 - a few meters of cabling (CAT 5e twisted pair seems to work nicely for this purpose),
 - 3 NEMA17 motors,
 - a controller board (for example, Arduino with a CNC shield or any other GRBL-compatible board),
 - a laser module, obviously.